 Stay away from extreme fad diets.
 Avoid diets that radically restrict what you can eat.
 Cutting out entire food groups is a bad idea, whether the foods being eliminated are carbs, fats, or sugars.
 While extreme diets may help you lose weight at first, they’re very hard to stick to in the long run and are not generally healthy as an ongoing food plan.
 And “failing” at a diet will just make you feel worse.

 Get on an eating schedule.
 Eat at the same times each day to keep your day predictable.
 It’s best to eat three meals a day with two snacks in-between.
 Don’t skip meals.

 Follow your doctor’s advice.
-Of course, if you have a health condition -- like diabetes or heart disease -- that requires dietary restrictions, you should stick to them.
+Of course, if you have a health condition -- like diabetes, heart disease, or Celiac Disease -- that requires dietary restrictions, you should stick to them.
 Just make sure that you talk to your health care provider and understand what you can and can’t eat.

 Cut back on caffeine.
 Since caffeine is a stimulant, it can make you anxious and keep you up at night.
 So cut back on -- or eliminate -- soda, coffee, tea, and chocolate.

 Ask your health care provider about omega-3 fatty acids.
 There is some evidence that omega-3 fatty acids -- a kind of fat found naturally in some fish, walnuts, soybeans, flaxseed, and other foods as well as in supplements -- can help with mood.
 However, the evidence is not conclusive.
 Ask your health care provider for advice.